Applying with Friends In Graduate Housing

 Coed Groups and Gender-Inclusive Housing

-By default, coed groups will be assigned to same-sex apartments near each other.
-Coed groups who wish to live together within the same apartment should submit a Gender-Inclusive Housing Room Assignment Request on Axess once they are assigned to the same residence and type of housing.
-Since most shared housing on campus is assigned as same-sex apartments, there are certain conditions that apply to Gender-Inclusive Housing:
+By default, coed groups will be assigned to neighboring apartments with group members of the same gender.
+Coed groups who wish to live together within the same apartment should indicate that they would like to be assigned to gender-inclusive housing with their group on their housing application.
+If groups would like to make that request after they are assigned, they should submit a Gender-Inclusive Housing Room Assignment Request on Axess once they are assigned to the same residence and type of housing.

 More information is available on the Gender-Inclusive Options web page.